 During this time, I must remember that Back-to-School is a retail season.
 Just like every other retail season in America, it will come at us from all sides.
 We will see those cute new backpacks as we grocery shop, and our news-feed will start filling up with smiling kids in their new gear on their first day of school.
 I must remember that it is the advertiser's job is to create a "want" where there wasn't one before, making back to school as appealing as possible.

-The biggest emotional challenge I face during Back-to-School season has nothing to do with sale on glue sticks, but how it subtly shifts some of my friendships.
-The conversation in my group of friends changes, from summer fun to their kids' classroom assignments.
 My public school friends will change their routine again, and our friendships again change.
 They attend Daytime Bible Studies, meet for Starbucks after school drop-off, and discuss PTA issues.
-There is NOTHING wrong with their routine, but we have less in common and less time together during this season.
+There is nothing wrong with their routine, but we have less in common and less time together during this season.

 More than any other time of the year, Back-To-School Season highlights that I have a different lifestyle than many of my friends.
 And that is OK.
 I still love them, and they love me.
 We have a different routine, but we do not have a different end goal.
 We all love our kids, and we all want them to be the best version of them they can be.
-I am challenging myself NOW not to become defensive.
+I am challenging myself NOW not to become defensive or hurt by the back to school celebrations.
 I am also praying for compassion for those public school friends who also become defensive in response to my choice to homeschool.

 OTHER POSTS YOU MIGHT BE INTERESTED IN:

 |First Day of School Scavenger Hunt with Printable|